think-modular-digital-solutions-GmbH/moodle-filter_mapofusers/README.md

 A plugin that uses the free leaflet.js and simplemaps database to show pins for the locations of users on a map.

+If a location contains more than one user, it will show as a darker pin, and contain information about all the users located there.

 ## Installation

 Place in /filter and enable in the "Manage filters" administration.

+## Configuration

+In the filter settings, you can choose what text to display when a pin is clicked.

 ## Usage